 Online lenders offer a diverse range of personal loans, catering to the full gamut of credit scores – from high (720 and up) to poor (629 or lower).
 This means that the requirements for a personal loan will vary from online lender to online lender.
 Generally, however, you can expect to go through a prequalification process including a soft credit check that doesn’t impact your credit score.
 You might also be able to benefit from additional offers, such as no fees or variable interest during repayment.

 Wherever you look to get a personal loan, you’ll need to make sure you qualify.
 You’ll typically need to meet a lender’s minimum credit score.
 It also includes other factors such as your entire financial situation, income as an individual borrower and debt-to-income ratio.

-That’s why most experts recommend getting a copy of your credit report and taking a look at any factors that could affect your eligibility.
-It’s also a good idea to check your credit score to see where you stand.
-If you see errors on your credit report, make sure to correct them so that lenders don’t use false information when deciding whether to lend you money.
+That’s why most experts recommend getting a copy of your credit report before applying and taking a look at any factors that could affect your eligibility.
+It’s also a good idea in general to check your credit score to see where you stand.
+If you see errors on your credit report, make sure to correct them so that lenders don’t use inaccurate information when deciding whether to lend you money.

-Watch this video to learn more about our Rocket Loans financing process and personal loan application:
+The application process for a personal loan will vary depending on which lender you choose.
+Watch this video to learn more about Rocket Loans’Ⓡ financing process and personal loan application: